RoyalIcing/flambeau/docs/actions.md

 action creator, and a destructured object (`{ anything, you, like }`) for the first argument as the payload.

-The body of the function can be left empty, if the payload is to be used as-is.
+If the payload is to be used as-is, then the body of the function can be left empty.
-Or if you would like to add other properties or transform the payload in some way, then return the customized payload you would like.
+If you would like to add other properties or transform the payload in some way, then return the customized payload you want.

 e.g.
 ```javascript